Botley West Solar FarmEynsham HeritageEynsham Image ArchiveEynsham Venue Hire

 Plant and workers at Park & Ride site © BBC

 DATELINE 18/01/2022: OCC’s planning application for the A40 Smart Corridor in now live.
-Residents and stakeholders can view and respond to the planning application on the Planning Register, under reference R3.0151/21.
+Residents and stakeholders can view and respond to the application under reference R3.0151/21.

-‘The planning application submission is a key milestone in the delivery of the wider A40 improvements programme’, says OCC.
-‘The planning application covers three schemes:
+‘The planning application submission is a key milestone in delivery of the wider A40 improvements programme’, says OCC.
+It covers three schemes:

-• A40 dual carriageway extension A scheme to upgrade the A40 between east of Witney to the Eynsham park and ride site into a dual carriageway.
+• A40 dual carriageway extension from east of Witney to Eynsham park and ride site.

-• A40 integrated bus lanes A four-mile eastbound and westbound bus priority corridor along the A40, with improved routes and crossing facilities for pedestrians and cyclists.
+• A40 integrated bus lanes: a four-mile east- and westbound priority corridor, with improved facilities for pedestrians & cyclists.

-• A40 Duke’s Cut A new eastbound bus lane and improved cycling and pedestrian facilities linking together the A40 integrated bus lanes with north Oxford.’
+• A40 Duke’s Cut: a new eastbound bus lane and improved cycling & pedestrian links.

 For Eynsham residents, key features include ‘Construction of a new signalised junction to the Eynsham Park and Ride site; New pedestrian/ cyclist underpass at Cuckoo Lane; Alterations to existing junctions and property accesses along the A40; Controlled crossings, external lighting, noise barriers, sustainable drainage systems, landscaping, habitat creation including ecology ponds and associated hibernacula’...
 The list is goes on!